 The community of practice (CoP) working on sex work aims to inform sexual and reproductive health and rights (SRHR) and health professionals about the complexities of sex work policy, and how to respond to strong opposition in (inter)national spaces.
 We will explore the intersections of this topic with other SRHR themes, such as sexual health, HIV/AIDS and LGBTI-issues.

 This new CoP aims to work in the first year of its existence on awareness raising activities by sharing and disseminating knowledge about the realities of sex workers and how sex work law and policy are shaping these realities through the Share-Net Netherlands platform.
-Furthermore, they aim to organise two online meetings in 2021: The first meeting focuses on clarifying the complexities of the Dutch sex work legislation with the working title: Everything is legal here, right?
+On September 15th, they organised an online meeting focuses on clarifying the complexities of the Dutch sex work legislation with the title: Everything is legal here, right?
 Realities of Dutch prostitution policy.
-In a second online meeting, the CoP wants to discuss with the wider SRHR community: How do you advocate for sex workers’ rights in your work internationally?
-The working title of that online meeting is: Sex workers’ rights 101 for SRHR professionals.
+In this blog, Nadia van der Linde (WO=MEN) captures the main takeaways from the session with speakers Jan Visser and Quirine Lengkeek (SekswerkExpertise), activists and an escort agency owner as well as Joep Rottier (independent researcher and formerly linked to Willem Pompe Institute for Criminal Law and Criminology).
+The blog will also be available in English shortly, stay tuned!

 The CoP is open for more members to join and boost joint knowledge sharing!
 Both for those wanting to actively learn and take up this topic in their work more, and those with expertise on the subject.
 Do not hesitate to reach out directly to Hannah Kabelka at email@example.com if you’re interested in getting involved!